 People often posted the same tweet simultaneously on 3-4 Twitter accounts.
 But now you should tweet from only one account.
 But you can retweet the message from the other accounts.
 More work, yes, but doable.
 Google "IFTTT retweet recipe" for automating this.

-Recycling tweets was a major time saver.
+Recycling tweets was a significant time saver.
 Major media and brands have always posted the same tweet a week or month later.
 No more.
 Against the rules.

 Scheduling tool makers are scrambling to make it easier to allow you to upload multiple versions of the same tweet at once.
 Most don't have a good answer yet.
 Years ago, people used semi-automatic article "spinning" tools to boost SEO.
 Not good for SEO but they might work now for creating unique tweets.
 And I'm hoping scheduling tools improve the way you can upload tweets/images from a spreadsheet.
 Autofill and save time.